 One of the stories is that of Ruth Ray, who was on her way from Patterdale to see her sick father with her small child in tow.
 As so often happens in the area surrounding Ambleside, the weather unexpectedly took a turn for the worse and snow quickly fell, making it impossible to walk in any direction with certainty.
 When Ruth had not returned, her husband set out to look for her along the path she would have taken only to find her frozen and lifeless.
 The baby was wrapped up heavily and survived.
 To this day Ruth still haunts the Kirkstone Inn.
 It is thought she’s warning walkers of the weather and the dangers of the Kirkstone Pass.

 There is the ghost of the young boy who was killed by a coach outside the building.
-It is reported that a picture of a 17th century coachman was captured while he was lurking in the bar.
+It is reported that a picture of a 17th-century coachman was captured while he was lurking in the bar.
 The ghost was apparently the great, great grandfather of the family who took the picture, and it’s said that the spirit followed the visiting family who took the picture home and is now living with them!

 There are stories of a frightening grey lady and the ghost of a hiker who once worked at the inn, who is now believed to be the culprit behind some of the poltergeist activity at the inn.
-Another ghost is that of woman who was hanged nearby for the supposed murder of her young child.
+Another ghost is that of a woman who was hanged nearby for the supposed murder of her young child.
 She apparently haunts the tree close by, which is where she met her end.

 There is also the famous copy of the picture of the church in the nearby village of Troutbeck which still hangs on the wall of the Inn today.
 In the picture is Reverend Sewell who helped rebuilt the Inn in 1847.
 When you compare the original picture form the copy, you will see that only the copy has the figure of a man standing behind the Reverend.

 The building has records dating all the way back to 1496 A.D, and it is the highest inhabited building in Cumbria at 1500ft.
-It is also the third highest Inn in England.
+It is also the third-highest Inn in England.
 The Kirkstone Inn is close to the summit of the Kirstone pass.
 It was formerly a coaching house but it now caters primarily to tourists and travellers.

 Kirkstone Inn offers wonderful views of the Lake District to visitors.
-The area has such picturesque views that it has been immortalized in poem by William Wordsworth.
-The Inn offers a tranquil retreat to visitors who want time for reflection and quite conversations.
+The area has such picturesque views that it has been immortalized in a poem by William Wordsworth.
+The Inn offers a tranquil retreat to visitors who want time for reflection and quiet conversations.
 The Inn has four en-suite rooms, three double rooms and one triple room.
 For budget travellers, there is the Budget bunkhouse, which can accommodate 12 people.

 - Tea and coffee-making facilities